-Let me give you some numbers: The museum’s collection has more than 127 million artifacts and specimens (only a small percentage on display); the building measures 1.32 million square feet, of which 325,000 square feet is public space; and about 8.3 million people visit annually, making this the most visited natural history museum in the world.Best advice: Know before you go.
-Use this review and the museum’s website to develop a strategy before you arrive.
-And if you still find yourself feeling overwhelmed on arrival, do as I did on a recent visit to the crowded museum: Go up to one of the green vested “Visitor Concierges” you’ll see roaming the museum and ask them to name the two must-see things they would recommend in the particular exhibit.
-A concierge I approached in the Sant Ocean Hall responded immediately with the “live coral reef” and the “shark mouth,” pointing me to them in the vast hall.
+Best advice: Use this guide and the museum’s website to develop a strategy before you arrive.
+For instance, as the website suggests, try to visit on a Monday, Tuesday, or Wednesday, or on any weekday in September or February, when crowds are sparser.
+And if you still find yourself feeling overwhelmed on arrival, do as I did on a recent visit to the busy museum: Go up to one of the green- or tan-vested “Visitor Concierges” you’ll see roaming the museum and ask them to name the two must-see things they would recommend in the particular exhibit.
+A concierge I approached in the Sant Ocean Hall responded immediately with the “live coral reef” and the “shark mouth,” pointing me to these in the vast hall.
 Perfect suggestions.
 The variously colored coral reef tank holds fish of brilliant blue, purple, yellow, and pink hues.
-The enormous jaw of a Carcharodon megalodon, a shark that lived 5 million years ago, is enclosed in a glass case; the idea is for you to pose behind the glass case so that it appears as if you’re “inside the mouth”—a great snapshot.
+The enormous jaw of a Carcharodon megalodon, a shark that lived 5 million years ago, is enclosed in a glass case; the idea is for you to pose behind the glass case so that it appears as if you’re inside the mouth—a great snapshot.

 What to pick?
 That’s up to you.
 Good luck.